-Will the songbirds of the cabarets henceforth be compelled to confine their vocal efforts to "The Old Oaken Bucket," "When You and I Were Young, Maggie," "Ben Bolt," "Annie Laurie," "After the Ball," "In the Shade of the Old Apple Tree" and other time-worn ballads?
+Will the songbirds of the cabarets ! henceforth be compelled to confine their vocal efforts to "The Old Oaken Bucket," "When You and I Were Young, Maggie," "Ben Bolt," "Annie Laurie," "After the Ball," "In the Shade of the Old Apple Tree" and other time-worn ballads?

-This question was put to several cabaret managers and music publishers of Cincinnati in an attempt to determine what is to be the effect of the recent decision of the Supreme Court of the United States that no piece of copyrighted music may be sung or played in any theater, cabaret, hotel, cafe or other public place without payment of royalties or the permission of the holder of the copyin Cincinnati Cabaret leaders hotels were unanimous in their opinafford to enforce such a provision.
-"No professional will pay for the right to sing a new song," declared William N. Turner, manager of the "Sinton Review."
-"Why, until a short of the sing a new song."
-Hotel company against the Hilliard Hotel company New York, because music written by John Phillip Sousa had been played by the Vanderbilt Hotel orchestra. ion that the publishers could not afford to enforce such a provision.
-"No professional will pay for the right to sing a new song," declared William N. Turner, manager of the time ago, the publishers were paying most of the professionals to sing their songs.
+This question was put to several cabaret managers and music publishers of Cincinnati in an attempt to determine what is to be the effect of time ago, the publishers were paying most of the professionals to sing their songs.
 I think this decision has only to do with some very high class music which is used in opera or something of that sort.
-Each time a new song is sung in a cabaret many sales are made, and the publisher recognizes the advertising value.
+Each time a new song is sung in a cabaret many sales are made, and the publisher recognizes the advertising value."

-Charles H. Willis, president of the Willis Music company, publishers, said that he did not believe the decision would have any effect regarding popular music.
+Charles H. Willis, president of the Willis Music company, publishers, said that he did not believe the decision would have any effect re-garding popular music.
 "For my part I am always glad to have my music sung wherever and whenever pos sible," said Mr. Willis.
 "The more the songs are sung the larger will be the demand for them."
 Similar opinions were expressed by Otto Krauss, manager of the Hotel Gibson cabaret, and Clifford Spicker, manager of the cabaret at the Hotel Metropole.